GlobeTeam-Platform/ga-kursus-docker/educates/workshop/content/exercises/06-docker-compose/index.md

 - Volumes (data is external from the container)
 ---

+To start the container (or containers) defined in the docker-compose file, you need to be in the same directory as the file, and run

 ```execute
 docker compose up
 ````

-We have now build the container again, by defining both what to do, and where to find the Dockerfile with the line `build: .`
+You have now build the container again, by defining what to do, and where to find the Dockerfile with the line `build: .`

 Open the App tab again, to see that the container is running again.